jjnether/obsidian_backup/jnetherton/DA/Training/Power System Analysis.md

 	- transformer draws large current to try to get flux to match applied voltage (mismatch due to hysteresis loop)
 	- if doing a 3-ph close on a transformer, each phase will have different magnitude of 2nd harmonic content due to different voltage levels
 		- this unbalance will pass some 2nd harmonic content to the line
+- Grounding transformers only provide a path for zero-sequence current
 - Metering CT's are very accurate, but only for a small range above nominal (then it saturates)
 - Protection CT's are not as accurate, but have higher ceiling of saturation, so they can detect faults that are much higher levels than nominal
 ###### Symmetrical Components